Frequently asked questions

 It takes the same amount of time to register and asks the same questions for both.
 If you sign in as a GUEST then your email is retained but no other information.
-If you sign on for an ACCOUNT, it retains standard information, so that your next order is much quicker to place.
+If you sign on for an ACCOUNT, it retains standard information like your address, so that your next order is much quicker to place.
 We don't give out your email to a third party for any registration.

 I can't remember my password?
 My password is not recognised.

 If your password is not working, please just click on the FORGOT password feature and follow the link to confirm that your email is yours.
 The link will take you back to your own email.
 This is a safety precaution and should only take an extra moment.

 Yes, our iron on labels will adhere to socks.
 Place them on the sole of the foot.
 Put the label from toe to heel to avoid the stretch.

 The smaller/child size work well.
 Or you can trim a standard size a bit.

 What type of clothing labels should I order for my Mum/Dad going into a rest home?

 We recommend our iron on labels for rest home and retirement homes because they are tested and guaranteed to stay on in a hot commercial wash.
 They are easy to apply.
 The printing is clear and bold.
 They are our best selling product as they have stood the test of time.
 Many NZ resthomes order with us.
 Find out more by clicking here.